 Life Center Academy recognizes that the God-given responsibility for the education of children rests with the parents (Deuteronomy 6:6-9).
-The purpose of Life Center Academy is to be an extension of the family and should assist and complement the parents in that responsibility.
+The purpose of the Christian school is to be an extension of the Christian family and should assist and complement the parents in that responsibility.
+Therefore, the primary purpose of Life Center Academy is to provide a school for Christian children of Christian parents.
+LCA's definition of a Christian family is one where the mother, father and student are born again Christians, are active in a Bible believing church, and strive to live lives consistent with the Word of God.

 The Bible is the foundation for the education of our children.
 From the Scriptures we understand that God desires certain principles, beliefs and values to be developed in our children.
 These include: